Finding AreaIn Exercises 23–36, find the indicated area under the... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with finding the area under the standard normal curve to the left of z = 0.33.
-The standard normal curve is a bell-shaped curve with a mean of 0 and a standard deviation of 1.
+The goal is to find the area under the standard normal curve to the left of z = 1.365.
+This area represents the cumulative probability for a standard normal distribution up to the z-score of 1.365.

+Step 2: Recall that the standard normal distribution is symmetric about the mean (z = 0) and has a total area of 1 under the curve.
+The cumulative area to the left of a given z-score can be found using a z-table, statistical software, or a calculator with normal distribution functions.

-Step 2: Recall that the area under the standard normal curve represents probabilities.
-To find the area to the left of z = 0.33, you need to use the cumulative distribution function (CDF) for the standard normal distribution.
+Step 3: Use the z-table or technology.
+Locate the z-score of 1.365 in the z-table.
+The table provides the cumulative probability (area) to the left of the given z-score.
+If using technology, input the z-score into the cumulative distribution function (CDF) for the standard normal distribution.

-Step 3: Use the z-score table (also called the standard normal table) or technology (such as a graphing calculator, statistical software, or an online tool) to find the cumulative probability corresponding to z = 0.33.
-The table or tool will provide the area under the curve to the left of this z-score.

-Step 4: If using a z-score table, locate the row corresponding to the first two digits of the z-score (0.3) and the column corresponding to the second decimal place (0.03).
-The intersection of this row and column gives the cumulative probability.
+Step 4: Interpret the result.
+The value obtained from the z-table or technology represents the proportion of the data that falls to the left of z = 1.365 in a standard normal distribution.

+Step 5: If using technology, verify the input.
+For example, in a calculator or software, use the function for the cumulative probability of a standard normal distribution, such as P(Z ≤ 1.365), to ensure accuracy.

 Verified video answer for a similar problem: